EB-KMMS/VER-GI/README.md

 <details>
   <summary>Puzzle 9: Referred pain (Abdominal regions diagram) </summary>
-   The diagram is showing an organ that gives vague, dull pain around the umbilical region before moving to the right iliac region and becoming much more localised and sharp and severe.
+   The diagram is representing an organ that gives a vague, dull pain around the umbilical region which then moves to the right iliac region becoming much more localised, sharp and severe.
   <details>The word is 8 letters long.
   <summary>Length</summary></details>
 </details>

 <details>
   <summary>Puzzle 10: Histology code 1 (Jigsaw) </summary>
     Have you built the jigsaw?
-Review this link for histology of the tongue: https://www.wikilectures.eu/w/Mucosa-associated_lymphoid_tissue
+Review this link for MALT/GALT: https://histology.leeds.ac.uk/home/lymphoid/malt/ - even though the article focuses on Peyer's patches, you see this tissue elsewhere.
   <details>The word is 5 letters long.
   <summary>Length</summary></details>
 </details>